tmedwards/sugarcube-2/docs/core/twinescript.md

 TwineScript in SugarCube is, essentially, JavaScript with an extra spoonful of sugar on top to make it a bit nicer for the uninitiated.

-See the [Variables](https://twinery.org/wiki/variable) and [About Expressions](https://twinery.org/wiki/expression) sections of the [Twine&nbsp;1/Twee reference documentation](https://twinery.org/wiki/twine1:reference) for additional information.

 <!-- ***************************************************************************
 	Variables